 "It was sort of a nightmare waiting to happen," said seismologist James Jackson, head of the earth sciences department at the University of Cambridge in England.
 "Physically and geologically what happened is exactly what we thought would happen."

 But he didn't expect the massive quake that struck Saturday to happen so soon.
-The magnitude 7.8 earthquake killed more than 1,900 and counting and caused widespread destruction.
+The magnitude 7.8 earthquake killed at least 1,180 people and caused widespread destruction.

 "I was walking through that very area where that earthquake was and I thought at the very time that the area was heading for trouble," said Jackson, lead scientist for Earthquakes Without Frontiers, a group that tries to make Asia more able to bounce back from these disasters and was having the meeting.

 A Kathmandu earthquake has long been feared, not just because of the natural seismic fault, but because of the local, more human conditions that make it worse.

 The same size shaking can have bigger effects on different parts of the globe because of building construction and population and that's something the U.S. Geological Survey calculates ahead of time.
 So the same level of severe shaking would cause 10 to 30 people to die per million residents in California, but 1,000 maybe more in Nepal, and up to 10,000 in parts of Pakistan, India, Iran and China, said USGS seismologist David Wald.

 While the trigger of the disaster is natural — an earthquake — "the consequences are very much man-made," Jackson said.
 Except for landslides, which in this case are a serious problem, "it's buildings that kill people not earthquakes," Jackson said.
 If you lived in a flat desert with no water, an earthquake wouldn't harm you, but then few people want to live there.